 Mei fun or Chinese stir-fries typically come with greens like spinach, bok choy, snap peas, green beans, etc. and ours could use some greens.
 Since greens have loads of nutrients yet so few calories, you can certainly use as much of them as you want.

-Like many Chinese dishes, mei fun stir-fries are seasoned with soy sauce, hoisin sauce, sesame oil, and ground black pepper.
+Like many Chinese dishes (such as Lo Mein and Chow Mein), mei fun stir-fries are seasoned with soy sauce, hoisin sauce, sesame oil, and ground black pepper.
 Depending on the type of stir-fry, more seasonings are sometimes added.

 For shrimp mei fun, its creator made a bold move by using curry powder.
 This isn’t a seasoning typically seen in any dishes but curries and for sure, it should outshine the other seasonings in this dish.
 However, as it turns out, the other seasonings compliment it very well.